Mithqal: Indian mithqaal

 In India, the measurement is known as mithqaal.
 It contains 4 mashas and 3½ raties (rata'ii; مثقال).

 It is equivalent to 4.25 grams when measuring gold, or 4.5 grams when measuring commodities.
 It may be more or less than this.

+Nikki mithqal

+A gold coin minted in Nikki, Benin and known as the mithqal was in wide circulation in West Africa in the 18th century, particularly the Niger bend.
+It was useable in the trans-Saharan trade and coexisted with the use of cowries as shell money.

 Conversion factors

 The mithqāl in another more modern calculation is as follows:

 Nakhud is a Baháʼí unit of mass used by Bahá'u'lláh.
 The mithqāl had originally consisted of 24 nakhuds, but in the Bayán, the collective works of the Báb, this was reduced to 19.